anonymousICVS/PendulumTestBed/README.md

 ### Software Setup
 Set up the computers
-- on the EncoderPC, install OpenCV, x264, and the [XIMEA linux driver](https://www.ximea.com/support/wiki/apis/XIMEA_Linux_Software_Package).
+- On the EncoderPC, install OpenCV, x264, and the [XIMEA linux driver](https://www.ximea.com/support/wiki/apis/XIMEA_Linux_Software_Package).
 Copy the files from EncoderPC folder to a new directory and open the Qt project
 - On the DecoderPC, install OpenCV, SDL2, and ffmpeg.
 Copy the files from the DecoderPC to a new directory and open the Qt project.
 Make sure that on both PCs, the projects compile.

 Set up the EV3 robot